PupoSDC/POC-next-ssr-media-queries/README.md

 `useMediaQuery` on the other hand provides a much more kosher `react` API, that, since it's JS based, is more future proof.
 In fact, The logic done on implementation 5, could be abstracted away into a custom Hook that delivers the same functionality in a similar fashion.

+`Fresnel` is a valid option if we are not performing any complex server side rendering with most of our data fetching queries being done on the client.
+IT however locks us out of more complex implementations in the future and should not be chosen pur app is more of `PWA` than a `blog`.